corentinbeaulieu/mpc/src/MPC_Doc/MPC_Doc.md

 and describes directories and main concepts provided at this location.
 You are free to open and edit them as necessary to make them as accurate as possible.

-Here a list of all Markdown files (to be upated):
+Here a list of all Markdown files (to be updated):
 - `MPC_MPI.md`
 - `MPC_Lowcomm.md`
 - `MPC_Tools.md`